 - Final Evaluation AR = F (55%) + 45% ER

 - ER > 8/20 and AR > 9,5/20

 1) Frequency obtained in 2018/2019 is valid for 2019/2020.

 - Dependability model for large scale distributed systems: properties and support typology

 - Pont-to-Point vs. End-to-End channels

-- Reliable group-oriented communication and secure group-oriented communication
+- Reliable group-oriented communication

 - Perimeter defenses and Intrusion prevention systems

 - Intrusion detection (HIDS, NIDS and HIDS platforms)

 - Intrusion recovery: reactive recovery and pro-active recovery